Aldersgate: Lost buildings

 Adjacent to the modern roundabout on the site of the gate was the former headquarters of the General Post Office (closed in 1910 and demolished shortly afterwards), and the adjoining Postman's Park.
 The southern part of the roundabout and the northern part of where the Post Office once stood are located on the site of a collegiate church and sanctuary founded in 750 by Withu, King of Kent, hugely expanded in 1056 by Ingebrian, Earl of Essex, and issued with a royal charter in 1068 by William the Conqueror.
 The site of the church was cleared in 1818 in preparation for the construction of the Post Office.

 Most of the buildings on Aldersgate Street were destroyed or badly damaged in the Second World War.
 The entire length of the eastern side of the street is now occupied by a part of the 40 acre Barbican residential and arts complex.

 At the corner in between Aldersgate Street and Long Lane, opposite to the now Barbican station and Beech Street, stood the "Manchester Hotel" with over 240 rooms.
 It used to be a Victorian landmark in the area, popular with business men, visitors and juries attending trials at the Old Bailey.

-Opened in 1879, refurbished and modernised in 1921, suffered severe damages by the Second World War bombs and was consequently demolished.
+Opened in 1879 and refurbished and modernised in 1921, it suffered severe damage by the Second World War bombs and was consequently demolished.

-After the First World War it was temporary closed, and commanded by the government as a hostel for Jewish refugees escaping Poland and Belgium.
+After the First World War it was temporary closed and commandeered by the government as a hostel for Jewish refugees escaping Poland and Belgium.

 Advertisement of the hotel regularly featured on local magazines and periodicals referring to its splendid rooms, wine cellar, luncheon for City workers, and as a venue for wedding receptions.